eerimoq/moblin/README.rst

 - Sometimes settings doesn't rotate to protrait orientation.

+- Sometimes a stroboscope effect happens on screen.

 - Changing stream from SRT to SRT always hangs video.

 - Improve the browser widget.